Contributing¶

 Contributing upstream: Propose improvements to the repomatic CLI, configuration, reusable workflows, or this file via PR or issue at kdeldycke/repomatic.

-Upstream runtime dependency boundary: The only runtime dependency on the upstream repo is reusable workflow uses: calls (e.g., kdeldycke/repomatic/.github/workflows/autofix.yaml@vX.Y.Z), version-pinned to a git tag.
-All other references (PR body links, footer attribution) are informational.
-Do not introduce new runtime dependencies (Renovate shareable presets, remote config extends, API calls) — they create unversioned coupling where an upstream break cascades to all downstream repos.
+Upstream runtime dependency boundary: The only runtime dependency on upstream is reusable workflow uses: calls (like kdeldycke/repomatic/.github/workflows/autofix.yaml@vX.Y.Z), pinned to a git tag.
+Other references (PR body links, footer attribution) are informational.
+Do not introduce new runtime dependencies (Renovate shareable presets, remote config extends, API calls): they create unversioned coupling where upstream breaks cascade to all downstream repos.

-Self-contained claude.md: This file deploys as-is to downstream repos via repomatic init, so it must stand on its own: do not rely on any user-level ~/.claude/CLAUDE.md or other external instruction file.
-Every rule Claude needs in this repo (or a downstream repo) must be inline here.
-When in doubt, restate.
+Self-contained claude.md: This file deploys as-is to downstream repos via repomatic init, so it must stand on its own: do not rely on user-level ~/.claude/CLAUDE.md or other external instruction files.
+Every rule Claude needs must be inline here.

 Documentation requirements¶